bonningtontest/bonningtontest.github.io/README.md

       // Check if dateTimeParts array has at least 1 element if (dateTimeParts.length > 0) {
-        // First element is the date part in YYYY-MM-DD format const datePart = dateTimeParts[1];
+        // First element is the date part in DD-MM-YYYY format const datePart = dateTimeParts[0];

         // Update the input field with the date document.getElementById('CHECK-OUT').value = datePart;